weuc/weuc.eu/_sections/buy-tickets.md

       - Lunch break during conference
       - Dinner on Saturday evening
       - Company pays for ticket
+      - Cancel for free until one week before
   - name: Food and drinks for partners
     active: true
     price: €69